 Rig building is one trend that’s definitely on the rise in the truck camper community.
-But building-out rigs isn’t just about properly matching a truck camper with a truck—as critically important as that is—it’s the process of making the truck more capable and dependable.
-One overland build that recently caught our eye is a rig built by Michael Kosmas, consisting of a 2019 Ford F-450 and a 2019 Cirrus 920.
-The most noticeable thing about Michael’s rig is that the dual rear wheels have been removed from the truck and that it sports beadlock rims with massive, size-41 tires.
-This trend of converting the dual rear wheels to single rear wheels appears to be on the rise in the truck camper community, especially with overlanders.
+But this process is so much more than properly matching a truck camper with a truck—as critically important as that is—it can also make the truck and camper more capable and dependable.
+One overland build that recently caught our eye on Instagram is a rig built by Michael Kosmas, consisting of a 2019 Ford F-450 and a 2019 Cirrus 920.
+The most noticeable thing about Michael’s rig is that the dual rear wheels have been removed from the truck and that it sports size-41 super singles.
+This trend of converting the dual rear wheels to “super singles” appears to be on the rise in the truck camper community, especially with overlanders.

 So how does the rig perform off-road?
 “Initially, with the block lift in the rear, I was not impressed with how it did off-road,” Michael said.
 “Spending the money on a custom rear leaf pack for additional travel and progressive feel has been the most noticeable modification.
 I have been speeding up through bumps and dips to try and bottom out the rear and it doesn’t.
 I went from sitting on the overload with only 2.5-inch of up travel to being 2 inches off of the overload spring and having 7 inches of up-travel with the camper on the truck.
 The truck drives great now, no noticeable increase in body roll and the camper and Torklift Fastguns make far far less noise over bumps and dips.
 Also I had a full Kelderman Air Ride System on the Sportsmobile van I owned previously (front and rear-no coils or leafs).
 I was not a fan of how it did off-road.
 This setup is far more predictable and has more articulation.
 I feel more comfortable off-roading in this even with it being twice the size.”